agrueneberg/Sessel/README.md

 Installation
 ------------

-Sessel is designed to be replicated or pushed into any existing CouchDB database.
+Sessel is designed to be replicated or pushed into any existing CouchDB database that stores data that you want to export as RDF.
 There is more than one way to install it.

 ### Install Sessel using [CouchApp](http://couchapp.org) or similar tools